Untitled (Homopolar Motor)

 Electronics, Glass, Mercury, Neodynium Magnet, Plexiglass

-Faraday’s Motor is the first example of a man-made device that generates motion via the use of electricity.
-An electrode (E1) is draped over the edge of a vessel into a pool of mercury with a second electrode (E2) descending into the pool from above, completing a circuit through the conductive medium (Mercury).
+Faraday’s Motor (Homopolar Motor) is the first example of a man-made device that generates motion via the use of electricity.
+An electrode (E1) is draped over the edge of a container holding mercury.
+A second electrode (E2) drapes down into the mercury from above: thereby completing a circuit through the conductive mercury.
 A stationary magnetic point is placed at the center of the pool.
 As a current is fed through the circuit, E2 begins to move, shoved along by the electromagnetic field generated by the current.